 Difference Between AI Risk and Traditional Software Risk

-In contrast to conventional software, new or heightened risks specific to AI include data.
-These systems need a lot of data to learn and improve their output.
+Unlike conventional software, data is one of the biggest risks associated with AI technologies.
+These systems need a lot of data to learn from and improve their output.
 Not all of this information might accurately or appropriately represent the context or intended use of the system.
-Moreover, the absence or unavailability of a true ground truth adds complexity.
-Issues such as harmful bias and other data quality concerns can make these systems less trustworthy.
+For example, one of the model risks of a medical AI system might be that it’s intended for older patients but was trained on data from mainly young people.

 Why You Need an AI Risk Management Framework (AI RMF)